-Thread lift or thread facelift is a type of facial cosmetic surgery procedure in which temporary sutures (“threads”) are used to produce a minimal but visible lifting in the skin.
-Instead of removing the loose facial skin surgically through facelift procedure, in thread lift, the surgeon suspends the sagging skin by stitching up it.
+Thread lift or thread facelift is a type of facial cosmetic surgery procedure in which temporary sutures ("threads") are used to produce minimal but visible lifting in the skin.
+Instead of removing the loose facial skin surgically through a facelift procedure, in thread lift, the surgeon suspends the sagging skin by stitching up it.
 Traditional facelift surgery was a regular and permanent face surgery with quite a long recovery period and a number of possible complications such as bleeding, bruising, hematoma and scarring.

-As opposed to this, thread lift face surgery offers shorter recovery time, and a decreased possibility of anything’s gone wrong while applying.
+As opposed to this, thread lift face surgery offers a shorter recovery time, and a decreased possibility of anything’s gone wrong while applying.
 More than that, facial cosmetic surgery specialists constantly improve the technique and materials used in thread lift in order to bring the best effects possible.

 However, what exactly is a thread facelift?
 As ‘face threading’ we understand placing a number of threads under one’s skin in order to both pull the skin and stimulate the production of collagen.
 They are used to tighten the tissue and add volume to the area of application such as the lower face (jawline), mid-face (cheek), neck and eyebrow when placed under the skin.